publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schIII/m__us_usc_t50_s3106.md

     (c) __Submittal dates for reports__

-        (1) Except as provided in subsection (d) of this section, each annual report listed in subsection (a)(1) of this section shall be submitted not later than February 1.
+        (1) Except as provided in subsection (d) of this section, each annual report listed in subsection (a) of this section shall be submitted not later than February 1.

         (2) Except as provided in subsection (d) of this section, each semiannual report listed in subsection (b) of this section shall be submitted not later than February 1 and August 1.